jphall663/awesome-machine-learning-interpretability/README.md

 This section serves as a repository for policy documents, regulations, guidelines, and recommendations that govern the ethical and responsible use of artificial intelligence and machine learning technologies.
 From international legal frameworks to specific national laws, the resources cover a broad spectrum of topics such as fairness, privacy, ethics, and governance.

 #### Australia
-* [AI Governance: Leadership insights and the Voluntary AI Safety Standard in practice](https://www.industry.gov.au/news/ai-governance-leadership-insights-and-voluntary-ai-safety-standard-practice)|(Department of Industry, Science and Resources)
+* [AI Governance: Leadership insights and the Voluntary AI Safety Standard in practice](https://www.industry.gov.au/news/ai-governance-leadership-insights-and-voluntary-ai-safety-standard-practice)| Department of Industry, Science and Resources
-* [The AI Impact Navigator](https://www.industry.gov.au/publications/ai-impact-navigator)|(Department of Industry, Science and Resources, October 21, 2024)
+* [The AI Impact Navigator](https://www.industry.gov.au/publications/ai-impact-navigator)| Department of Industry, Science and Resources, October 21, 2024
-* [Australia’s AI Ethics Principles](https://www.industry.gov.au/publications/australias-artificial-intelligence-ethics-framework/australias-ai-ethics-principles)|(Department of Industry, Science and Resources)
+* [Australia’s AI Ethics Principles](https://www.industry.gov.au/publications/australias-artificial-intelligence-ethics-framework/australias-ai-ethics-principles)| Department of Industry, Science and Resources
-* [Introducing mandatory guardrails for AI in high-risk settings: proposals paper](https://consult.industry.gov.au/ai-mandatory-guardrails)|(Department of Industry, Science and Resources)
+* [Introducing mandatory guardrails for AI in high-risk settings: proposals paper](https://consult.industry.gov.au/ai-mandatory-guardrails)| Department of Industry, Science and Resources
-* [Voluntary AI Safety Standard](https://www.industry.gov.au/sites/default/files/2024-09/voluntary-ai-safety-standard.pdf)|(Department of Industry, Sciences and Resources, August 2024)
+* [Voluntary AI Safety Standard](https://www.industry.gov.au/sites/default/files/2024-09/voluntary-ai-safety-standard.pdf)| Department of Industry, Sciences and Resources, August 2024
-* [Evaluation of the whole-of-government trial of Microsoft 365 Copilot: Summary of evaluation findings](https://www.digital.gov.au/sites/default/files/documents/2024-10/Copilot%20Microsoft%20365%20summary%20of%20evaluation%20findings.pdf)|(Digital Transformation Agency, October 23, 2024)
+* [Evaluation of the whole-of-government trial of Microsoft 365 Copilot: Summary of evaluation findings](https://www.digital.gov.au/sites/default/files/documents/2024-10/Copilot%20Microsoft%20365%20summary%20of%20evaluation%20findings.pdf)| Digital Transformation Agency, October 23, 2024
-* [Policy for the responsible use of AI in government, Version 1.1](https://www.digital.gov.au/sites/default/files/documents/2024-08/Policy%20for%20the%20responsible%20use%20of%20AI%20in%20government%20v1.1.pdf)|(Digital Transformation Agency, September 2024)
+* [Policy for the responsible use of AI in government, Version 1.1](https://www.digital.gov.au/sites/default/files/documents/2024-08/Policy%20for%20the%20responsible%20use%20of%20AI%20in%20government%20v1.1.pdf)| Digital Transformation Agency, September 2024
-* [Guidance on privacy and developing and training generative AI models](https://www.oaic.gov.au/privacy/privacy-guidance-for-organisations-and-government-agencies/guidance-on-privacy-and-developing-and-training-generative-ai-models)|(Office of the Australian Information Commissioner)
+* [Guidance on privacy and developing and training generative AI models](https://www.oaic.gov.au/privacy/privacy-guidance-for-organisations-and-government-agencies/guidance-on-privacy-and-developing-and-training-generative-ai-models)| Office of the Australian Information Commissioner
-* [Guidance on privacy and the use of commercially available AI products](https://www.oaic.gov.au/privacy/privacy-guidance-for-organisations-and-government-agencies/guidance-on-privacy-and-the-use-of-commercially-available-ai-products)|(Office of the Australian Information Commissioner)
+* [Guidance on privacy and the use of commercially available AI products](https://www.oaic.gov.au/privacy/privacy-guidance-for-organisations-and-government-agencies/guidance-on-privacy-and-the-use-of-commercially-available-ai-products)| Office of the Australian Information Commissioner
 * [National framework for the assurance of artificial intelligence in government](https://www.finance.gov.au/sites/default/files/2024-06/National-framework-for-the-assurance-of-AI-in-government.pdf)
 * [Testing the Reliability, Validity, and Equity of Terrorism Risk Assessment Instruments](https://www.homeaffairs.gov.au/foi/files/2023/fa-230400097-document-released-part-1.PDF)

 #### Brazil
-* [Technology Radar – short version in English, no. 1: Generative Artificial Intelligence](https://www.gov.br/anpd/pt-br/documentos-e-publicacoes/documentos-de-publicacoes/radar-tecnologico-inteligencia-artificial-generativa-versao-em-lingua-inglesa.pdf)|(Autoridade Nacional de Proteção de Dados (ANPD) (Brazilian Data Protection Authority))
+* [Technology Radar – short version in English, no. 1: Generative Artificial Intelligence](https://www.gov.br/anpd/pt-br/documentos-e-publicacoes/documentos-de-publicacoes/radar-tecnologico-inteligencia-artificial-generativa-versao-em-lingua-inglesa.pdf)| Autoridade Nacional de Proteção de Dados (ANPD), (Brazilian Data Protection Authority)

 #### Canada
 * [An Act to enact the Consumer Privacy Protection Act, the Personal Information and Data Protection Tribunal Act and the Artificial Intelligence and Data Act and to make consequential and related amendments to other Acts](https://www.parl.ca/legisinfo/en/bill/44-1/c-27)